wyhgnss/wyhgnss.github.io/_pages/about.md

 <div>
 <img src="/images/photo2.jpg">
 </div>
 <br>During my three years in Weihai, I took many meaningful photos and made some friends who took photos together.
 My camera is *Nikon Z50*, with lenses of *50-250 mm* and *16-50 mm*.
 In addition, I also have an *Olympus IS-5000* film camera.
 But in the past year, I have hardly touched them because I have devoted all my time to scientific research.<br>If you like the style of my photos, then we might be kindred spirits.
-More photos can be viewed on my [Little Red Book](https://www.xiaohongshu.com/user/profile/5b59dc27f7e8b977d3628016).

 ## Past Hobbies